voedger/voedger-internals/server/design/sequences.md

 // Flow:
 // - Validate processing status
 // - Get initialValue from s.params.SeqTypes and ensure that SeqID is known
-// - Try to obtain values using:
+// - Try to obtain next value using:
-//   - Try s.lru
+//   - Try s.lru (can be evicted)
+//   - Try s.inproc
-//   - Try s.inprocNumbers (use s.processedNumbersMu to synchronize)
+//   - Try s.toBeFlushed (use s.toBeFlushedMu to synchronize)
 //   - Try s.params.SeqStorage.ReadNumber()
-//   - initialValue
+//      - Read all numbers for wsKind, wsID
-// - Increment value
+//        - If number is 0 then initial value is used
+//      - Write all numbers to s.lru
-// - Write value to s.lru
+// - Write value+1 to s.lru
-// - Write value to s.inprocNumbers
+// - Write value+1 to s.inproc
 func (s *sequencer) Next(seqID SeqID) (num Number, err error) {
+  // ...
+}

+// Flow:
+// - Build maxValues: max Number for each SeqValue.Key
+// - Write maxValues using s.params.SeqStorage.WriteValues()
+func (s *sequencer) batcher(values []SeqValue) (err error) {
+  // ...
+}

+// Started in goroutine by Actualize()
+// Uses s.params.SeqStorage.ActualizePLog() and s.batcher()
+// If cleanupCtx is closed, stops the actualization process.
+// Error handling: wait (500 ms) and loop
+// When actualization is finished, starts flusher() func (s *sequencer) actualize() {
   // ...
 }

 ```